- ICH GCP

 Timed-Up-and-Go Test

-The test measures functional mobility from getting up from a chair, walking, and returning to the chair.
+The test measures functional mobility by recording the time it takes to get up from a chair, walk, and return to the chair.

 Short Physical Performance Battery